kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 #### Notes on client-side routing

 GitHub Pages doesn’t support routers that use the HTML5 `pushState` history API under the hood (for example, React Router using `browserHistory`).
-This is because when there is a fresh webPage load for a url like `http://user.github.io/todomvc/todos/42`, where `/todos/42` is a frontend route, the GitHub Pages server returns 404 because it knows nothing of `/todos/42`.
+This is because when there is a fresh webPageable load for a url like `http://user.github.io/todomvc/todos/42`, where `/todos/42` is a frontend route, the GitHub Pages server returns 404 because it knows nothing of `/todos/42`.
 If you want to add a router to a project hosted on GitHub Pages, here are a couple of solutions:

 * You could switch from using HTML5 history API to routing with hashes.
 If you use React Router, you can switch to `hashHistory` for this effect, but the URL will be longer and more verbose (for example, `http://user.github.io/todomvc/#/todos/42?_k=yknaj`).
 [Read more](https://reacttraining.com/react-router/web/api/Router) about different history implementations in React Router.
-* Alternatively, you can use a trick to teach GitHub Pages to handle 404 by redirecting to your `index.html` webPage with a special redirect parameter.
+* Alternatively, you can use a trick to teach GitHub Pages to handle 404 by redirecting to your `index.html` webPageable with a special redirect parameter.
 You would need to add a `404.html` file with the redirection code to the `build` folder before deploying your project, and you’ll need to add code handling the redirect parameter to `index.html`.
 You can find a detailed explanation of this technique [in this guide](https://github.com/rafrex/spa-github-pages).

 #### Troubleshooting